kathyonu/apotomoing_sequencers/README.md

 * sequence_palindrome - "doctor roctod".palindrome?
 * anagrams
 * perfect anagrams
-= An anagrams generator is available now at _http://www.wordsmith.org/
+> An anagrams generator is available now at [Wordsmith AnagramGenerator](http://www.wordsmith.org/ "Wordsmith.org AnagramGenerator")

-This application is Copyright Will I Am at goodworksonearth.org, held in trust.
+> This application is Copyright Will I Am at goodworksonearth.org, held in trust.
-You are free to use this application, and make changes to it for your own use, provided this copyright notice remains intact.
+> You are free to use this application, and make changes to it for your own use, provided this copyright notice remains intact.
+>

-kathyonu is my pen name, a Perfect Anagram of THANK YOU.
+> kathyonu is my pen name, a Perfect Anagram of THANK YOU.
+>

-Ruby, Ruby on Rails, Apotomo and Cells are all registered to their owners, their copyrights protected.
+> Ruby, Ruby on Rails, Apotomo and Cells are all registered to their owners, their copyrights protected.

-== Getting Started
+# Getting Started

+### In Terminal

+	_$ rails s_

-$ rails s   # start your server in the app
+Will start your server in the app

-Go to http://localhost:3000/ and you'll see the beginnings of apotomoing_sequencers.
+Go to http://localhost:3000/ to see the beginnings of apotomoing_sequencers.